frontity/frontity-embedded/README.md

 > **This step won‘t be necessary in the final plugin.**

-If you need, you can change the folder or URL where your static assets are stored using the `publicPath` option of the `npx frontity build` command.
+If you need, you can change the folder or URL where your static assets are stored using the `--public-path` option of the `npx frontity build` command.

 ### Example: Frontity in the same WordPress server